Terra Cotta

 Almost Virgin Isles

-Popular stop for sailors.
-Located in the middle of the Specific Ocean, it is inhabited by a tribe of unquestionably beautiful women of slightly questionable virtue.
+A popular stop for thirsty sailors.
+Located in the middle of the Specific Ocean, The Almost Virgin Isles is inhabited by a tribe of unquestionably beautiful women of slightly questionable virtue.

 Ashtrai